 They are conscientious, picky, and can be sensitive to what others think of their work.
 They are determined to make the right and best decision so they will collect lots of information.

-The tools mentioned above are those that I tend to use most when developing characters, however, there are a few others that I will sometimes use for creating consistent characters.
+The tools mentioned above are those I tend to use most to develop consistent characters, however, there are a few other things that I also consider.

 There is a lot of information about generational characteristics.
-By this I mean the Silent Generation, Baby Boomers, Gen X, Millennials and what is being labelled Generation Z at the moment but I’m sure that will change given time.
+By this I mean the Silent Generation, Baby Boomers, Gen X, Millennials and what is being labelled Generation Z at the moment.
 The characteristics for these are very generalised but can give you an idea of how one of your characters might think.
 I often find this useful when considering how my character was raised — what generation are their parents?
 This can have quite an important impact on how a character was reared.

-I tend to the planning side of the writing continuum so once I have a plot idea and have a reasonable idea of my main characters I look at deepening that.
+I tend to the planning side of the writing continuum so once I have a plot thread and have a reasonable idea of my main characters I look at deepening that.
 If I’m going to use Myers-Briggs I will know their main characteristics and then look at working through those similar types to narrow it down more, or even take a free test on behalf of my character.
 I tend to use Natal Charts more and will choose a Sun Sign that represents their general characteristics.
-I’ll check out the sun signs either side of that one and from there will choose a birth date for them either in the middle if I think they’re mostly like that sun sign, or towards one of the others if I think they’re likely to have some of those traits.
+I check out the sun signs either side and from there will choose a birth date for them.
+This is generally in the middle if I think they’re mostly like their sun sign, or towards one of the others if they have some of those traits.
 With a birth date I can check out their natal chart.

-If you tend more towards the pantsing side of writing then I’d write the first draft as you usually do and then do what I’ve described above when you come to do your first read through and edit.
+If you tend more towards the pantsing side then write your first draft as usual.
+When you come to your first read through and edit then do what I’ve described above to ensure you have well-rounded, consistent characters.

 I also check back to the charts or personality tests when I’m editing to ensure that my character’s actions and communication style fit in with their personality type, so they’re not veering madly out of character part way through the manuscript and then going back to their extremely shy and quiet self in the next chapter.